 State Guidelines for Uninsured Medical Expenses

-Most states have specific guidelines as to how medical expenses should be handled, and the laws vary from state to state.
-Some states require parents to share the cost of any uninsured medical expenses outright based on a proportion of their monthly income ("income shares model").
+Generally, they are state specific guidelines detailing how medical expenses should be handled.
+One option is to require parents to share the cost of any uninsured medical expenses outright based on a proportion of their monthly income ("income shares model").

-Some states require payment for uninsured medical expenses after a certain dollar amount has been expended by the custodial parent, for example, "all non-reimbursed reasonable and necessary children's health care costs in excess of $480 per child per year shall be allocated to the noncustodial parent".
+Some jurisdictions require payment for uninsured medical expenses after a certain dollar amount has been expended by the custodial parent.
+For example, "all non-reimbursed reasonable and necessary children's health care costs in excess of $480 per child per year shall be allocated to the noncustodial parent".

 It is important to check the child support laws of your particular state to see how uninsured medical expenses may be handled in your specific case.